AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 ## Conclusion

 Through this document, you have learned how to use the Veo Videos Generation API to generate videos by inputting prompt words and reference images of the first frame.
-It is hoped that this document can help you better integrate and use this API.
+We hope this document can help you better integrate and use this API.
 If you have any questions, please feel free to contact our technical support team.